spine-tools/Spine-Toolbox/docs/source/data_import_export.rst

 The heart of Importer is the **Importer Specification Editor** window in which the mappings from source data to Spine database entities are set up.
-The editor window can be accessed by the |wrench| button in Importer's Properties dock where existing specifications can also be selected.
+The editor window can be accessed by the |wrench| button in Importer's Properties dock where existing specifications can also be selected or by double-clicking the item on the **Design View**.

 .. image:: img/importer_properties.png
    :align: center

-in the **Properties** tab there is also the option to cancel the import if an non-fatal error occurs during execution and also three options for how to handle if some of the values that you are trying to import already exist in the target.
+In the **Properties** tab there is also the option to cancel the import if an non-fatal error occurs during execution and also three options for how to handle if some of the values that you are trying to import already exist in the target Data Store.
 The three choices are:

+*Keep existing*
-*Keep existing*, *Replace* and *Merge indexes*. *Keep existing* means that the data that is already in the target Data Store will be kept there and the new data the Importer tried to import is forgotten. *Replace* on the other hand means that the newly imported data is put in place of the old data in the target Data Store.
-The *Merge indexes* -option works mostly like the *Replace* option, but for indexed values like maps, time series and arrays the behavior is a little different.
+    When this is selected, data that is already in the target Data Store will be kept and the new data the Importer tried to import is forgotten.

+*Replace*
+    This option means the imported data replaces old data in the target Data Store.

+*Merge indexes*
+    This option works mostly like the *Replace* option, but for indexed values like maps, time series and arrays the behavior is a little different.
     With these value types the old index-value pairs in the target Data Store will be kept and the new value pairs will be appended to it.
-If an index that is going to get imported already exist, the new imported value will be written over the old value.
+If an index that is going to get imported already exist, the new imported value will overwrite the old value.

-When the specification editor is opened for an Importer without a specification, a list of the supported connectors is presented. if the Importer is already connected to some data, it may have already selected the proper connector and is only awaiting confirmation
+When the specification editor is opened for an Importer without a specification, a list of the supported connectors (file formats or other data sources) is presented.
+If the Importer is already connected to some data, it may have already selected the proper connector and is only waiting confirmation

 .. image:: img/importer_connector_type.png
    :align: center